Beginner's Guide To GST

 As mentioned earlier, GST is not a tax on business.
 You are entitled to claim the money you spent on GST provided that:

 - you intend to use your purchase in carrying on your business.

 - you have a tax invoice from your suppliers (for purchases over $82.50).

 If your purchases have met some of these requirements, you can apply for your GST credits through your BAS statement.

 Note: You will only get money back if your GST expenses are higher than your GST income.

 How to Register for GST

-You can register for GST in your Honcho account.
+You can register for GST within your Honcho account, or over the phone with a specialist (1300 550 730).
 Make sure you have an active ABN before you register.